 Two person tents are provided but single tents may be requested.

-Remember to bring: Please check our detailed equipment list.
+Remember to bring: Please see FAQ for the packing list.

 Day 1: REYKJAVIK - DJUPA RIVER